2016 felt like ripping off a giant, stinking bandage and exposing the raw, festering wound that lies underneath.

 Not for the child who was abused.

-Not for the mother who mourns her children
+Not for the mother whose children have been torn from her arms.

-Not for the boy forced to endure systematic violence for an imperialist agenda that left him broken and abandoned him when he was no longer useful
+Not for the boy forced to participate in systematic violence for an imperialist agenda who called him a ‘hero” and then abandoned him and left him when he was no longer useful.

-Not for the home and the family I imagined for myself, for the ending of the story that began with such fierce unbreakable love.
+Not for the home and the family I imagined for myself, for the ending of the story that began with what seemed like such fierce unbreakable love.
 Not for the other children.
 Not for how many times my heart has broken.

 None of it can be righted.
 Not of it can be returned.